denten-books/plain-text/3-format.md

 a range of reading practices, which include the annotation, copying, and preservation of written work.
 To the extent that books determine the affordances of reading, those affordances exhibit historical continuity.
-For example, the format of the book presupposes several physical abilities like manual dexterity, reading capability, and eyesight within a specific range of vision.
-Readers falling outside of that range are prevented from accessing the text in the specified fashion.
+For example, the book format requires as a precondition of reading certain physical capacities: manual dexterity, for example, a level of cognitive development, and eyesight within a specific range of vision.
+Readers falling outside of these normalized ranges are prevented from accessing the text in the manner specified.
 The book further affords abilities like highlighting and the taking of notes.
 Empty space on a page around the text facilitates marginalia.
 For the highlighter or the pen to function well the printing medium must be made of a porous material, and not, for example, plastic, which would make marking the page difficult while affording other capabilities, like reading under water.[^ln3-notes]

 [ln3-notes]: See @blair_note_2004; @daston_taking_2004; @piper_note_2012.

 The affordances of the electronic book are more diffuse.
-On the one hand, the format of the book has been replaced with a multitude of competing digital formats, each vying to supplant print to become the singular, unified reading platform.
+The format of the book has been replaced with a multitude of competing digital formats, each vying to supplant print to become the singular, unified reading platform.
 Software made by Adobe Systems, the company behind the popular Portable Document Format, includes Adobe Digital Editions, which the reader can use "to download and purchase digital content, which can be read both online and offline.
 The platform's "features" include the ability to "download and transfer books between devices," "searching eBooks," support for multiple languages, the ability to borrow books, printing, limited support for visually impaired readers, bookmarking, highlights, notes, and file organization [@_plans_2016].
 Its own competing Adobe Document Cloud reading platform